Porsche Boxster and Cayman: Fifth generation: Boxster/Cayman (2026)

-Porsche has already confirmed that the next-generation Boxster and Cayman will be all-electric, due to hit the market in 2026.
-In the meantime, due to the decline in sales of electric vehicles like the Taycan, Porsche has decided that the Boxster and Cayman will retain internal combustion engines.
-Only the most powerful models will have them, with rumors suggesting they will have the same hybrid 3.6-liter six-cylinder boxer engine from the 911.
+Porsche has already confirmed that the next-generation Boxster and Cayman, due to hit the market in 2026, will be all-electric.
+However, due to the decline in sales of electric vehicles like the Taycan, Porsche has decided that the Boxster and Cayman will retain internal combustion engines.
+Only the most powerful models will have them, with rumours suggesting they will have the same hybrid 3.6-litre six-cylinder boxer engine from the 911.